BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-02-22-what-im-playing-no-112.md

 items to promote units.
 Those promotion items are *very* scarce through much of the game, so you'll likely have a lot of units you can't promote for a long time.
-The best way to get them is probably through one of the Secret Shops, but that doesn't appear until late in the game, and you probably won't know about it without a guide anyway.
+The best way to get them is probably through one of the Secret Shops, but those don't appear until late in the game, and you probably won't know about them without a guide anyway.

 <figure class="half">
     <a href="https://i.imgur.com/C1uMfcz.png"><img src="https://i.imgur.com/C1uMfczm.png" alt="promote units"/></a>